With all this talk of law suits we thought it might be interesting to take a look at some of the legal history of Burning Man.

 Here’s the original Burning Man service mark that was owned by Larry Harvey, John Law, and Michael Mikel.
-It was registered on September 12, 1995, canceled on July 20, 2002 and then later assigned to Paper Man LLC in 1997.
+It was filed in August 1994, registered on September 12, 1995, canceled on July 20, 2002 and then later assigned to Paper Man LLC in 1997.

-Here’s the current Burning Man service mark that was assigned to Paper Man, LLC in 1997, allowed to expire, and registered again to Paper Man, LLC on February 10, 2004.
+Here’s the current Burning Man service mark that was assigned to Paper Man, allowed to expire then re-filed in February 2003, and registered again to Paper Man, LLC on February 10, 2004.

 For more background on John Law’s involvement with Burning Man, check out Brian Doherty’s excellent book “This Is Burning Man”.
 It provides some great insight on what really went down during the volatile 1996 event and it’s aftermath, which lead to John leaving the organization.

 FactoryJoe has a great piece where he compares this to issues facing Open Source software communities.

 What’s so interesting and didactic about this controversy is that it embodies, on a grand scale, the kind of micro-controversies that open source communities have faced for a long time around intellectual property and trademark matters.